material-components/material-components-web-react/packages/fab/README.md

-mini | Boolean |  Enables the mini variant. icon | Element | The icon. textLabel | String | The label, which makes the FAB extended.
+mini | Boolean |  Enables the mini variant. icon | Element | The icon. textLabel | String | The label, which makes the FAB extended. iconFirst | Boolean | When false, the text label is rendered in front of the icon.
+Defaults to true.

 ## Sass Mixins